dxw/playbook/src/tech/incidents/dealing-with-an-incident.md

   * If critical check that the incident has been announced in #general
   * Appoint a client comms manager if clients are affected
-  * Inform the Technical Director, Head of Technical Operations, and DPO if there is a security or data breach
+  * Inform the Head of Technical Operations, the Data Protection Officer, and the Information Security Manager if there is a security or data breach.
+    Contact a director if you cannot reach any of the above
 * Understand, contain, resolve, and monitor the incident
 * Schedule a review meeting
 * Write up a [first draft